 The Finale: Pirates Pitch Day

-Each of the four Finalists teams will pitch their ideas in a 5-minute oral presentation with Power Point to the panel of judges at Pirates Pitch, scheduled for Wednesday April 1, 2020 from 6–8 p.m. in Jubilee Hall Auditorium.
-The judges will ask each team questions and award "seed money" to each team.
-The seed money available to the teams is over $20,000.
-The audience will also vote for its favorite team.
+Each of the Finalists teams will pitch their ideas in a 5-minute oral presentation with Power Point to a panel of judges at Pirates Pitch, scheduled for Wednesday April 12, 2023 from 6:30 to 9 p.m. in the Seton Hall University Center Theatre.
+The judges will ask each team questions and award First, Second, and Third-place prizes to the top teams.
+The audience will also vote for its favorite team and the team with the most votes will win the $500 Audience Choice Award.

 What are the judging criteria?